vvangelovski/django-private-files/docs/index.rst

    * xsendfile - Apache (with mod_xsendfile), lighttpd and cherokee (not tested yet)

-It's currently been tested with Django 1.3, Apache, Nginx and Lighttpd.
-It should work with older versions of django except for the example project.
+It's currently been tested with Django (1.9, 1.10, 1.11 and 2.0), Apache, Nginx and Lighttpd.
+It should work with older versions of django.
 Cherokee uses the same mechanism as Apache mod_xsendfile and lighttpd, so it should work, but it's not been tested or documented.